codecypher/LearnAI/Level-0/nlp/nlp.md

-# Conmon NLP Techniques
+# Common NLP Techniques

-The article [4] discusses six fundamental techniques of NLP:
+The article [4] discusses six fundamental techniques of NLP.

 Here are some common NLP projects: